nsslabcuus/dochub/virus_analyze/2019-01-29-Linux-Commans-Classfiy.md

 - [commands_linux.json](https://github.com/guozetang/IoT-Malware-Dataset-App/blob/master/commands_linux.json)
 - If you want to know which files use the each command, please access the link. [commands to each scripts file](https://github.com/guozetang/IoT-Malware-Dataset-App/blob/master/command_to_file.json)

 The second one sorted by the count number.
 In addition, I have put the commands table as followed.

+> Note: This table is not include all the linux commands.
+Only cover the basic 570 Linux commands in our data set.

 No. | Linux Command | Frequency | Classification          | Number of Files
 ----|---------------|-----------|-------------------------|----------------